 I wipe my hands down the front of my jeans before I take the food offered, as there’s no running water to rinse them of germs.
-The conditions are like a Nazi camp.
-My heart goes out to those persecuted back then, but if I was given the choice between being gassed or left to rot in here, I’d volunteer to mix the cyanide pellets with sulphuric acid myself.
+The conditions are appalling.
+If I was given the choice between being gassed or left to rot in here, I’d volunteer to mix the cyanide pellets with sulphuric acid myself.

 Cause of death: Gassed.